sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-not-following-promises/index.md

 ### Express Genuine Regret

 Show authentic remorse by using heartfelt language.
-Phrases like, “I deeply regret letting you down” or “I realize how my actions affected you” can resonate well and convey sincerity.
+Phrases like, "I deeply regret letting you down" or "I realize how my actions affected you" can resonate well and convey sincerity.

 ### Offer a Way to Make Amends